fredldotme/gtk3-nocsd/README.md

 * Hooray!
 GTK+ 3 client-side decorations are disabled now.

+# Application title:

+By default gtk3-nocsd will hide Gnome applications title.

+If you don't want that title to be hidden set enviroment variable `GTK3NOCSD_SHOW_HEADER` to `1`.

+Example: `env GTK3NOCSD_SHOW_HEADER=1 gtk3-nocsd gnome-mahjongg`.

 # Distribution packages:

 gtk3-nocsd is packaged in Debian's unstable and testing distributions,